OpenMS/pyopenms-docs/docs/source/background.rst

 Ion source
 ::::::::::

 We want the analytes to move through the electrostatic and electromagnetic fields in the mass analyzer.
-To achieve this objective, we need to convert them to ions by charging them.
+To achieve this objective, we need to convert them to :term:`ions <ion>` by charging them.
 There are a number of ways to charge our analytes including:

 * Electrospray Ionization (ESI)
 * Matrix Assisted Laser Desorption/Ionization (MALDI)